The Pareto principle in Sports and Economics in view of Runs Scored by Batters in the Indian Premier League: A brief note on Indian Premier League (IPL)

-\end{itemize} In a nutshell, Players from all around the world play this tournament with high enthusiasm.
-Since it has started from 2008 and best players from all over the world participate here, one can get every information of the past matches from the websites depicted above.
-Moreover, although most of the IPL sessions (2008–2025) have predominantly been held in India, due to pandemics or elections, venues shifted to the UAE (2020, 2021) and South Africa (2009).
+\end{itemize} In other words, players from all over the world participate in this tournament with high enthusiasm.
+As it is of recent time and very popular, one can get all the information of the past matches from the websites depicted above.
+Most of the IPL seasons (2008–2025) were organized in India.
+However, due to pandemics or elections, venues have shifted to other countries from time to time.
 So in respect of players and venue it has an international aspect.
-For all these reasons, we have chosen IPL tournament to study income and wealth inequality.
+For all these reasons, we have chosen the IPL tournament to study income and wealth inequality.

-In the next section we have justified our claim about comparison of the run scored by batters with the income and wealth inequality.
-At the same time, we have also discussed how inequality is measured for this particular case in terms of the Gini and the Kolkata index.
+In the next section, we have justified our claim about comparison of the runs scored by batters with the income and wealth inequality.
+At the same time, we have also discussed how inequality is measured for this particular case in terms of the Gini and Kolkata index.